Lmercadom/cmpt-732-galv-project/README.md

 inputs:
 <reviews file> : parquet file of reviews
 <business ids> : txt file with list of businesses ids to perform review mining on.
+Should be in local not hdfs
 <ngram> : length of ngram
 <output> : output folder